matthew-kelly/TinyApp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+TinyApp shortens URLs and gives users information about their link's visitors.
+TinyApp tracks total clicks, unique link visitors, and timestamps for each click.

 ## Final Product